 The reason we mentioned this scene is quite apparent - this is how it has been, till now.
-All the legal operations, like drafting, negotiations, record maintenance, documentation, etc., were maintained manually.
+All legal operations, such as drafting, negotiations, record maintenance, and documentation, were handled manually.
 Previously independent lawyers had a single office for functions with a limited clientele.
-But as the importance of the legal implications grew, law firms started coming up, conglomerating lawyers and a vast base of clients under one roof.
-This made the operations more complex and hard to maintain.
-Businesses began having an in-house legal team rather than outsourcing their legal work.

-What are legal operations and what is their scope?
+What are legal operations, and what is their scope?

-According to Corporate Legal Operations Consortium (CLOC), "Legal operations" or legal ops - as it is more commonly known, is a set of business processes, activities, and people who aid legal departments to effectively serve their clients using technology to deliver legal services.
-Legal ops provide a strategic foundation for planning, financial and project management along with technology experts so that lawyers can focus more on the law.
+According to the Corporate Legal Operations Consortium (CLOC), "Legal operations," or legal ops as it is more commonly known, is a set of business processes, activities, and people that help legal departments effectively serve their clients by using technology to deliver legal services.

 The scope of legal operations can be broadly categorized as:- Defining and driving initiatives for improved efficiency